-7.9 The RCC needs to discuss the contents of a Cospas-Sarsat distress alert with an MCC.
+7.8 The RCC needs to discuss the contents of a Cospas-Sarsat distress alert with an MCC.
 Where can it find contact information for the MCC?

-Answer: The contact information for MCCs is provided in Annex B of the RCC Handbook.
+Answer: The contact information for MCCs is provided on the Cospas-Sarsat website (www.cospas-sarsat.org).

-7.10 What does it mean when the alert states that the encoded position update time is within 4 hours of detection time?
+7.9 What does it mean when the alert states that the encoded position update time is within 4 hours of detection time?
 Why isn't a precise time provided?